 Why have a columbarium?

 The church has traditionally been the natural repository and final resting place of deceased members of the Christian community.
 Burial within the church itself, or in the adjacent churchyard was once common practice.
-The amount of land necessary for a burial ground is no longer available to most churches, and a myriad of laws and regulations make it extremely difficult to establish a burial site.
 In recent years, cremation with interment of the ashes, rather than burial, has become more common.
 In this way, the remains of the deceased can stay on at the church that played such an important part in their lives.

 What are the benefits to our congregation?